 How Can Business Owners Adapt to a Shifting Insurance Market?

 Like many industries, the insurance market is cyclical in nature.
-Cycles are often characterized by periods of stable rates and readily available insurance, known as a “soft market,” and periods of rising rates and more difficult to find coverage, often referred to as a “hard market.”
+Cycles are often characterized by periods of stable rates and readily available insurance, and periods of rising rates with coverage difficult to find.
 As a business owner and insurance buyer, it can sometimes feel as though premium prices are constantly changing.
 But what factors affect the insurance market and how can business owners adapt to these ebbs and flows?

 Factors affecting the insurance market